Myths and excuses against barefooting

 Safety: little or no bearing.

 People accustomed to living barefoot enjoy more agility, balance, working in harsh environments and around heavy items.
 The perceived safety risks are generally overblown, especially by those unfamiliar with the physical reality on the ground.
-Many types of supposedly "acceptable" footwear make their wearers far less safe than they would otherwise be, such as flip-flops or
+Many types of generally "acceptable" footwear make their wearers far less safe than they would otherwise be, such as flip-flops or